 While Purple is newer to the scene, it has won over thousands of customers with its innovative design.
 At the same time, Tempur-Pedic remains a dominant player in the mattress industry.
 There are strengths and weaknesses for each mattress, and understanding those strengths and weaknesses is a key step to choosing between these options.

-It should be noted that though Purple has recently launched a new mattress -- the New Purple Mattress, a hybrid -- this comparison focuses on the original Purple.
+It should be noted that though Purple has recently launched two new mattresses — the Purple Hybrid Mattress and the Hybrid Premier — this comparison focuses on the Purple Mattress.

 In this guide, we’ll go over the details of the construction, firmness, performance, and price for each of these brands to help you in the process of deciding which mattress is right for you.

 Mattress Construction Comparison